Delayed and cancelled trains

 What can you demand from the train operator?

-Where it is reasonably to be expected that the train will be delayed more than an hour to your destination, you should be able to choose between these alternatives:
+If it is expected that the train will be delayed more than an hour to your destination, you should be able to choose between these alternatives:

 Continuation or re-routing to the final destination at the earliest opportunity.